ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 7. INSURANCE:

-Consultant maintains professional liability insurance currently held through Hiscox.
-Certificates of insurance provided upon request.
+Consultant maintains general & professional liability insurance currently held through Hiscox.
+Certificates of insurance can be provided upon request.

 8. INDEMNIFICATION:

-Client agrees to indemnify and hold harmless Consultant against any and all third-party claims, liabilities, or damages arising from misuse or misapplication of the evaluation results or Client’s failure to comply with applicable electrical or safety codes.
+Client agrees to indemnify and hold harmless Consultant & subconsultants against any and all third-party claims, liabilities, or damages arising from misuse or misapplication of the evaluation results or Client’s failure to comply with applicable electrical or safety codes; and shall have a duty to defend the AcDc Engineering against third-party claims.

 9. INFORMATION: